centrifugal/centrifugo/docs/content/server/http_api.md

 # Server HTTP API

 HTTP API is a way to send commands to Centrifugo.

-Why we need API?

-If you look at configuration options you see an option called `publish` defined on configuration top-level and for a channel namespace.
-When turned on this option allows browser clients to publish into channels directly.
-If client publishes a message into channel directly – your application will not receive that message (it just goes through Centrifugo towards subscribed clients).
-This pattern can be useful sometimes but in most cases you first need to send new event from client to backend over non-Centrifugo transport (for example via AJAX request in web application), then process it on application backend side – probably validate, save into main app database – and then `publish` into Centrifugo using HTTP API so Centrifugo broadcast message to all clients subscribed on a channel.
+For example, server API allows publishing messages to channels.

-Server API works on `/api` endpoint.
-It's very simple to use: you just have to send POST request with JSON command to this endpoint.
+Server HTTP API works on `/api` endpoint.
+It has very simple request format: this is a HTTP POST request with `application/json` Content-Type and with JSON command body.

-In this chapter we will look at API protocol internals - for new API client library authors and just if you are curious how existing API clients work.

-API request is a POST HTTP request with `application/json` Content-Type and JSON payload in request body.
+In most cases though you can just use one of our [available HTTP API libraries](../libraries/api.md).
+In this chapter we will make an API method overview.

 API protected by `api_key` set in Centrifugo configuration.
 I.e. `api_key` must be added to config, like: